SisyphusMD/archiver/README.md

     - logs
     - status
     - help
+    - export (creates a password protected backup of your config file and keys)
+    - import (imports data from prior backup of config file and keys)
     - setup (although the first run will require './archiver.sh setup')
     - uninstall (coming soon)